kiran-90/wp-blog/README.md

 # wp-blog
-How I created my WorPress Blog from scratch
+How I created my WorPress Blog from scratch using Underscores for WordPress theme development.